AbdoulAFall/AbdoulAFall/README.md

 I'm a Junior DevOps engineer

-I'm currently based in Paris
+:round_pushpin: I'm currently based in Paris

 <!--
 **AbdoulAFall/AbdoulAFall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.